sean-garwood/top_bst/README.md

 10. Write a #balanced? method that checks if the tree is balanced.
 A balanced tree is one where the difference between heights of left subtree and right subtree of every node is not more than 1.

 11. Write a #rebalance method which rebalances an unbalanced tree.
 Tip: You’ll want to use a traversal method to provide a new array to the #build_tree method.

+### driver script

+Write a driver script that does the following:

+1. Create a binary search tree from an array of random numbers (Array.new(15) {
+   rand(1..100) })

+2. Confirm that the tree is balanced by calling #balanced?

+3. Print out all elements in level, pre, post, and in order

+4. Unbalance the tree by adding several numbers > 100

+5. Confirm that the tree is unbalanced by calling #balanced?

+6. Balance the tree by calling #rebalance

+7. Confirm that the tree is balanced by calling #balanced?

+8. Print out all elements in level, pre, post, and in order.